FENECON Home 10 assembly and operating instructions

 Up to three battery towers can be operated in parallel.

-The capacity can also be subsequently increased by adding one or two more battery towers of the same capacity; there is no time limit for this.
-You will not reach the full capacity with the new battery module, as the new module will equalize with the old modules.
+The capacity can also be subsequently expanded by one or two additional battery towers of the same capacity; there is no time limit for this.
+You will not reach full capacity with the new battery modules, as the new module will equalize with the old modules.

-If the battery tower is extended by further battery towers after several weeks or months, the following procedure must be followed:
+If the battery tower is extended by additional battery towers after several weeks or months, the following procedure must be followed:

 |